 Tip #4 - Be patient and consistent.

 In a society where "instant" is the ideal choice, the truth is, genuine results take time.
 Avoid the overnight ideals and cliches' and pay attention to any noticeably good or not so good changes in your hair or skin.
-While there are a number a factors that contribute to the time it may take to see improvements, especially the severity of a condition, the 4-week general rule is a great place to start.
+While there are a number of factors that contribute to the time it may take to see improvements, especially the severity of a condition, the 4-week general rule is a great place to start.
 If you do not see any signs of improvement after consistently using the product for a month, you may want to consider discontinuing use.

 Tip #5 - What's on the inside WILL come out.

 It took me a while to get this!
-After years (and hundreds of products later) of focusing on striving to treat only my outer appearance, I learned that what I put inside my body is just as important, if not more important that "covering" up the outside.
+After years (and hundreds of products later) of focusing on striving to treat only my outer appearance, I learned that what I put inside my body is just as important, if not more important than "covering" up the outside.
 Honestly, the change in my diet in conjunction with exercise, after some time became the "light bulb" for me, as it was then I noticed my hair and skin to look and feel healthier.

 Ultimately, Wherever you are in your journey, be optimistic!
 You are not alone.